Vious/leetcode_practice/problem1-50/ReadMe.md

 For Problem 41.
 (First Missing Positive), the difficulty is that we must implement an algorithm that runs in O(n) time and uses O(1) auxiliary space.
 - A slow way to do is to use hashmap or a boolean array, but it broke the requirements of only using O(1) auxiliary space.
 - The clever way is to do cycle sort, and check if the index of the elements equals to the value of index + 1 or not.

+For Problem Problem 42.
+(Trapping Rain Water), two pointers.

+For Problem 43.
+(Multiply Strings), I implement two helper functions, one for sum up two string numbers, and the other for multiplication one digit with another string numbers.
+If you do not want to reverse the results, use insert at position 0 instead.